overcastsoftware/wagtailtables/README.md

-# Wagtail Charts
+# Wagtail Tables
-Chart.js charts in Wagtail, edited and customised from the Wagtail admin
+jspreadsheet tables in Wagtail, edited and customised from the Wagtail admin

 ## Getting started